nickbruggen90/LabsVol8021Q/Project 1: NetOps Monitoring/configuration_set-up.md

 ### pfSense Creation and Initial Configuration
 First we will create the pfSense VM with VMWare Workstation.
-Use the official pfSense CE release.
+Use the official pfSense CE .iso release.
 Choose the following configuration for set-up.
 ```
 1. 2 NICs are needed: have the first one be Bridged, and the second Host-Only
 2. 2BG RAM